n1s3/interface-config/README.md

 This can be done remotely with an active ssh connection, however the connection will drop while executing this script.

     curl -sSL https://raw.githubusercontent.com/n1s3/interface-config/master/setup.sh | sh

+If you need to specify any arguments to the script, this can be done like so.

+    curl -sSL https://raw.githubusercontent.com/n1s3/interface-config/master/setup.sh | sh -s -- --ssh -p 23 -i eth1

+ You may specify any arguments you wish, just supply each arg following the '--' double dash.

 ## Interface config